 Some of the more important networks that require this are Tapjoy, InMobi, Applovin, Vungle, Dynalyst and AdColony, among others.

-While for advertisers this is not a problem, for agencies this setup option is disabled.
+While for advertisers this is not a problem, for agencies the option is not available.

 The reason for this is that agencies can only have access to their own generated traffic by definition, and data of ALL users is beyond their mandate.